github/licensed-ci/README.md

 - `workflow` - Optional, default: `push`.
 Specifies the workflow that is run when metadata updates are found:
   1. `push`
   1. `branch`
+- `cleanup_on_success` - Optional, default: `'false'`.
+Only applies to the `branch` workflow.
+Set to the string `'true'` to close PRs and delete branches used by the `branch` workflow when `licensed status` succeeds on the parent branch.

 ### Outputs